Postgraduate Course: Pathogen strategies for transmission and survival (INAH11001)

 |No Exam Information

-- appreciate the factors associated with host susceptibility and resistance
+- Describe the factors associated with host susceptibility and resistance

-- understand the characteristics of parasitism and survival in the host and in the free environment, including zoonosis and vector-borne diseases
+- Describe the characteristics of parasitism and survival in the host and in the free environment, including zoonotic and vector-borne diseases

-- routes of entry, establishment and persistence of infection in the host
+- Compare and contrast routes of entry, establishment and persistence of infection in the host

 |Graduate Attributes and Skills